arghyawning/network-file-system/README.md

 - Completing it in such a short period of time among athoer coursework
 - branched again
 - Completing it in such a short period of time among other coursework

+## Files

+- `shell.c`: This is for initialisation, inputs, parsing, and calling the appropriate functions.